-- smallish white or yellow oval-shaped ulcer
+- a small, oval-shaped ulcer that’s white or yellow

-- painful red area in your mouth
+- a painful red area in your mouth

-- tingling sensation in your mouth
+- a tingling sensation in your mouth

 - swollen lymph nodes